mailmanmedia/ContentCurator-2/AUDIT_REPORT.md

 ## Critical Issues

-### 1. 🔴 Camera Disconnection When Switching Tabs
+### 1. ✅ Camera Disconnection When Switching Tabs
 **Severity:** CRITICAL
-**Status:** Confirmed Bug

-**Problem:**
+**Status:** RESOLVED (October 7, 2025)

+**Problem (Resolved):**
-- When users navigate away from the Control tab (where the VideoCompositor renders), camera streams are maintained in memory
+- When users navigate away from the Control tab (where the VideoCompositor renders), camera streams were being lost
-- However, the React component lifecycle causes camera streams to disconnect when the VideoCompositor component unmounts
+- React component lifecycle was causing camera streams to disconnect when the VideoCompositor component unmounted
-- When returning to the Control tab, cameras don't automatically reconnect
+- Cameras would not automatically reconnect when returning to the tab

-**Root Cause:**
-- `VideoCompositor.tsx` (line 83-122) initializes camera streams in a `useEffect` that depends on `videoSources`
-- The cleanup function properly stops tracks when dependencies change, but doesn't account for tab switching scenarios
-- The component is unmounted when switching tabs, causing all MediaStream tracks to be stopped

-**Impact:**
+**Solution Implemented:**
+- Created `CameraStreamContext` that provides global camera stream management
+- Implemented reference counting to persist streams across component lifecycle changes
+- Streams are now maintained in a context provider that wraps the entire application
+- Provides `acquireStream`, `releaseStream`, and `releaseAllStreams` methods
+- LivePresentation now uses the context to acquire/release streams properly
+- VideoCompositor receives streams via props and does NOT stop them on unmount

+**Result:**
-- Users lose camera feeds when navigating between tabs
+- Camera streams now persist when switching between tabs ✓
-- Must manually reconnect cameras after each tab switch
+- Users can navigate freely without losing camera connections ✓
-- Breaks live production workflow
+- Live production workflow is uninterrupted ✓

-**Recommended Solution:**
-- Implement a global camera stream manager that persists across tab changes
-- Use React Context or a separate service to maintain camera connections
-- Only cleanup streams when explicitly disconnected or when component truly unmounts

 ---